stashed/stash/docs/guides/restore.md

 > New to Stash?
 Please start [here](/docs/concepts/README.md).

-# Restore Backup
+# Restore from Backup

-This tutorial will show you how to restore baked up volume using Stash.
-Here, we will recover backed up data into a PVC.
-Then, we will re-deploy the workload whose volume was backed up using this recovered volume.
+This tutorial will show you how to restore backed up volume using Stash.
+Here, we are going to recover backed up data into a PVC.
+Then, we are going to re-deploy the workload using the recovered volume.

 ## Before You Begin